acsoteldo/COVID19s-Influence-on-Real-Estate/README.md

 Distinct pricing patterns exist across districts and neighborhoods.
 Property type and neighborhood are significant determinants of property prices.
 Key factors influencing property prices include location, size, condition, and amenities.
+An increase in the number of property sales during the pandemic would suggest heightened market activity. there was a noticeable increase in average sale prices during the pandemic. certain property types saw a more significant price increase than others during the pandemic.

 ### Dashboard